Artist Trading Cards

 The ATCs below were all made from one larger sheet of "fabric paper" (fabric that was collaged & stamped) and then I stamped and collaged them some more individually.
 A metallic silver marker finishes them!
 Click on any ATC for a better view.

-Thanks for looking at my Artist Trading Cards.
-For a lesson I wrote on various ways to create your own ATCs, click here!
+Thanks for looking at a few of my ATCs.
+Click here for a lesson I wrote on various ways to create Artist Trading Cards.